jjvanzon/Circular-Language-Spec-Plans/future/content-changes/basic-diagram-elements-content-changes.md

 - [ ] ~ 'Connecting Command Symbols' stories may be a bit long?
 - [ ] ~ Maybe there are so many rules in there, because of the idea that this might become the base for a patent?
 Patenting is sort of off the table now.
-- [ ] ~ Some things might be implementation details, movable to the Encircle Construct Draft part?
+- [ ] ~ Some things might be implementation details, movable to the Circular Construct Draft part?
 - [ ] ~ Certain rules might change and simplify, but that might not be for now.
 - [ ] ~ Outtakes:
     - [ ] ~ Lines do have a direction, going from one symbol to the next, which might be explained later.